Epistimio/orion/docs/src/install/core.rst

 Installing Oríon
 ****************

-Oríon should work on most Linux distributions and Mac OS X. It is tested on Ubuntu 16.04 LTS and Mac OS X 10.13.
+Oríon is compatible with most Linux distributions and Mac OS X. It is tested on Ubuntu 16.04 LTS and Mac OS X 10.13.
 We do not support Windows and there is no short term plan to do so.

 Via PyPI
 ========